 The pioneering works on Scrypt led to its successful adoption in later projects.
 Here then, are the most significant of this algorithm’s projects.

 Litecoin premiered in October 2011 forked on BTC.
-At the time, it boasted of being ASIC resistant.
-It employed the following parameters N=1024, r= 1and p=1.
-These contradicted C. Perceival’s parameters that had proposed r=8 that would force miners to use more RAM, theoretically curtailing ASICs dominance of the network.
+At the time, it boasted of being ASIC-resistant.
+However, it employed the following parameters N=1024, r= 1and p=1.
+These contradicted C. Perceival’s parameters that had proposed r=8 that would force miners to use more RAM, theoretically curtailing ASIC’s dominance of the network.

 In defense, Charlie Lee held that more memory hash parameters would slow the network’s client.
-While testing with more brutal parameters, he found out that the client would freeze on introducing a new block.
+However, while testing with more brutal parameters, he found out that the client would freeze upon introducing a new block.
 Therefore, using less intense parameters improved user experience.

 At that time, no Scrypt-mining capable GPU, ASIC, or FPGA existed, with mining as CPU only.
 May 2014 saw the introduction of ASIC Scrypt mining rigs and LTCs shift from ASIC resistance.
 ASIC Scrypt mining is widely accepted within LTC mining communities, as it helps secure the network